getsentry/hackweek-automotive/IMPLEMENTATION_PLAN.md

 ## Overview

-Sentry CarBuddy is a hardware device based on Raspberry Pi Zero W that connects via Bluetooth LE to an OBD-II adapter to read vehicle Diagnostic Trouble Codes (DTCs) and reports them as errors to Sentry.io.
+Sentry CarBuddy is a hardware device based on Raspberry Pi Zero W that connects via Bluetooth LE to a factory-paired OBD-II adapter to read vehicle Diagnostic Trouble Codes (DTCs) and reports them as errors to Sentry.io.
+Each CarBuddy kit ships with a pre-paired Pi and Veepeak OBDCheck BLE+ adapter for plug-and-play operation.

 ## Architecture